Bernie Sanders’ ‘Suspiciously Smooth Forehead’ At Debate Sparks Conspiracy Theory

 — People for Bernie (@People4Bernie) November 21, 2019

-Afterward, Sanders touched on the Israel-Palestine conflict, earning applause from the Atlanta, Georgia crowd.
+Afterward, Sanders touched on the Israel-Palestine conflict, earning applause from the Atlanta, Georgia, crowd.

 “The same thing goes with Israel and the Palestinians.
 It is no longer good enough for us to be pro-Israel, I am pro-Israel, but we must treat the Palestinians with the dignity they deserve.”

-Sanders’ decision to stick up for the dignity of Palestinians earned him praise from New York City Councilman Brad Lander, who is a supporter of Sanders’ rival, Massachusetts Senator Elizabeth Warren.
+Sanders’ decision to stick up for the dignity of Palestinians earned him praise from New York City Councilman Brad Lander, who is a supporter of Sanders’ rival, Sen. Elizabeth Warren of Massachusetts.

-The Vermont Senator used the debate to contrast his fight against the Iraq War to frontrunner Joe Biden, who supported the war.
+The Vermont senator used the debate to contrast his fight against the Iraq War to frontrunner Joe Biden, who supported the war.

 As The Inquisitr reported, Sanders is tied with Biden in a new Emerson College poll with 27 percent support.
-Sanders’ last two debate performances have been well-received and — despite a health scare — RealClearPolitics reports he has pulled into second place in overall polling average, bumping Warren into third.
+Sanders’ last two debate performances have been well-received and — despite a health scare — RealClearPolitics reports that he has pulled into second place in overall polling average, bumping Warren into third.